 The following props/weapons are generally allowed after inspection:

 - Fake and toy guns which are made from a light-weight material, are not imitations of a real weapon (as indicated in 1a), and that have a clearly visible, non-removable orange tip.

 - Prop bows, provided they are strung loose (not taught or tight) with twine, yarn, or another non-functioning material

-- Decorative props with no moving parts, less than seven (6) feet in height, and under fifty (50) pounds deemed not hazardous or obtrusive to other convention attendees.
+- Decorative props with no moving parts, less than six (6) feet in height, and under fifty (50) pounds deemed not hazardous or obtrusive to other convention attendees.

 Weapons deemed unsafe by the convention staff or security can be can be checked in and picked up at the convention’s conclusion.
 If you refuse to check in or discard of a weapon determined to be in violation of the weapon’s policy by CPAC staff, you will be denied entrance to the convention buildings and grounds.

 Improper Weapons Behavior

 - Swinging weapons or causing obstruction in a public area.

 - Brandishing provocatively or any other threatening gesture.

 Emergency and First Aid

 CPAC tries its best to keep its attendees and staff safe.
-However, accidents do happen and we try our best to be prepared for the worst.
+Accidents do happen and we try our best to be prepared for the worst.
 If you are hurt or injured in any way, are being harassed or stalked, or otherwise do not feel safe for any reason, contact the nearest staff member.
 In case of an emergency, call the police first, then find a staff member.